Enterprise Boll Weevils: 1947 to 1950 Alabama State League

+1951 & 1952 Alabama–Florida League

 The 1951 Enterprise Boll Weevils returned to play as members of the reformed six–team Class D level Alabama–Florida League, as the Alabama League evolved.
-The Boll Weevils placed fifth in the final standings, missing the playoffs.
+The Boll Weevils placed fifth in the final standings, missing the playoffs and playing under five managers during the season.
 With a regular season record of 44–76, Enterprise finished 40.0 games behind the first place Headland Dixie Runners.
-The 1951 team was first managed by Dick Hahn, who was replaced on May 11, 1951 by James Guinn.
-Guinn was replaced as manager on May 17, 1951 by Irvin Fortune.
-On July 5, 1951 Fortune was replaced as manager by Bill Brightwell, who finished the season.
+The 1951 team was first managed by Dick Hahn, who was replaced on May 11, 1951, by James Guinn.
+Guinn was replaced as manager on May 17, 1951, by Irvin Fortune.
+On July 5, 1951.
+Fortune was replaced as manager by Bill Brightwell, who finished the season.

 Enterprise played their final minor league season in 1952, with the franchise relocating during the Alabama–Florida League season.
 On July 5, 1952, the franchise relocated to Graceville, Florida, becoming the Graceville Oilers.
 The combined Enterprise/Graceville team finished last in the final standings.
 With an overall record of 33–80, playing under managers Shorty Marshall and Red Glover, the team ended their 1952 season 43.5 games behind the first place Ozark Eagles in the Alabama–Florida League standings.

-The Graceville Oilers continued league play in the 1953 season.
+The Graceville Oilers continued as members of the Alabama–Florida League in the 1953 season and Enterprise did not field a team.
 Enterprise, Alabama has not hosted another minor league team.

 The ballpark

 The Enterprise Boll Weevils minor league teams played home minor league games at Peanut Stadium.
-The ballpark was reportedly located at Ouida Street & Mill Avenue, Enterprise, Alabama.
+The ballpark was located at Ouida Street & Mill Avenue in Enterprise, Alabama.